Yoga For Better Posture:

 5. Then, with your hips in a relatively neutral position, tuck your tailbone and try to pull your shoulder blades down your back while lifting your head high.

 7. Your shoulders should be spread wide, lengthen your chest.
 Your arms should be down to the side of your body.

 8. Hold this position while you breathe deeply, inhaling and exhaling for 30 seconds.

 One way to check your posture with this pose is by standing back against a wall, where you’ll have your heels, sacrum and shoulder blades touching the wall.

-This is another beginner pose, that can oftentimes be included in many standing yoga routines for centering and grounding.
+Furthermore, this is another beginner pose.
+Oftentimes, included in many standing yoga routines, for centering and grounding.
 It is helpful to the hamstrings, hips, knees and quadriceps.

 1. Remain in the above Mountain Pose to start.
 Begin with either the left or right foot/leg.